ye-yu/fabric-dynamic-lights/README.md

 dynamic light resolution, you can refer to the following options in the Video Settings page:

-## 4.1 Chunk Builder
+## 4.1.
+Chunk Builder
 Set this option to `Full Blocking` to ensure all lighting animation to be in-sync.
 This will usually fix all choppy-ness issues but will also reduce performances.

-## 4.2 Smooth Lighting
+## 4.2.
+Smooth Lighting
 Set this option to `Minimum` to reduce light smoothness and increase performance.

-## 4.3 Dyn.
+## 4.3.
+Dyn.
 Light Entities
 Set this option to determine how many entities to render the dynamic entities.
 The lower the number of dynamic light entities, the greater the performance.

 Refer to (Section 3.2.) for reference.

-## 4.4 Dyn.
-Light Level
-Set this option to control the spreadness of the dynamic lights.
-The smaller the spread, the greater the performance, the more likely it is to be choppy.

-## 4.5 DL.
+## 4.4.
+DL.
 Performance
 Set this option to `SMOOTH` to always compute for dynamic lights on every tick.
 Set this option to `FASTEST` to delay dynamic lights next tick computation.

-## 4.5 DL.
-Precision
+## 4.5.
+DL.
+Spreadness
-Set this option to control to strength of dynamic lights.
-The greater the strength, the greater the number of computations, the more likely it is to be choppy.
+Set this option to control the spreadness of the dynamic lights.
+The smaller the spread, the greater the performance, the more likely it is to be choppy.

 # 5. Mods Compatibility